tefra/navgoco/README.md

-Navgoco is a simple JQuery plugin which turns a nested unordered list of links into a beautiful vertical multi-level sliding navigation with options to remember sub-menus visible state between sessions or act as an accordion. *[Demo](http://demos.komposta.net/jquery/navgoco/demo/index.html)*
+Navgoco is a simple JQuery plugin which turns a nested unordered list of links into a beautiful vertical multi-level sliding navigation with options to remember sub-menus visible state between sessions and act as an accordion. *[Demo](http://apps.komposta.net/jquery/navgoco/demo/index.html)*

 ## Getting Started